Paris beach festival adds vehicle barriers after Nice attack

 PARIS Stout vehicle barriers will guard the entrances to the Paris Plages beach festival when it opens on Wednesday, six days after a truck driver killed 84 people when he mowed through a crowd on the French Riviera.

-The apparent ease with which Mohamed Lahouaiej Bouhlel, a 31-year-old Tunisian, was able to steer a 19-tonne truck onto a pedestrianized promenade to plow through a Bastille Day crowd in Nice, has focused attention on the potential for similar attacks on summer events around France.
+The apparent ease with which Mohamed Lahouaiej Bouhlel, a 31-year-old Tunisian, was able to steer a 19-tonne truck onto a pedestrianised promenade to plough through a Bastille Day crowd in Nice, has focused attention on the potential for similar attacks on summer events around France.

 "We met with the police to reassess whether we needed to cancel some of our summer events, but we made the decision not to," said Matthieu Lamarre, a city government spokesman.